Is Dubai Safe? A Comprehensive Guide to Safety and Security in the Emirate

 Natural Disasters in Dubai

-Dubai experiences a relatively low frequency of natural disasters, with only occasional sandstorms and thunderstorms posing potential risks to the environment and safety of the city.
+Dubai experiences a relatively low frequency of natural disasters, with only occasional sandstorms and thunderstorms posing potential risks to the city’s environment and safety.

 Despite these risks, Dubai has taken measures to mitigate the impact of natural disasters.
 The city has invested in infrastructure and technology to forecast and respond to extreme weather events, ensuring the safety of its residents and visitors.